Share This Story, Choose Your Platform!

 Industrial Ozone Generators vs. Air Cleaners Ozone generator

 The primary distinction between industrial ozone generators and air purifier ozone generators lies in the concentration of ozone they produce.
-Industrial generators are engineered to generate significantly higher ozone levels, suitable for large-scale applications such as water treatment and odour control in industrial environments.
+Industrial generators are engineered to generate significantly higher ozone levels and are suitable for large-scale applications such as water treatment and odour control in industrial environments.
 These devices can reach concentrations that meet the specific requirements of industrial processes.
 In contrast, ozone generators designed for air purification in residential or commercial settings have considerably lower ozone output.

 How to size an ozone Generator